Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-In general, the generators $\VanGenkl$ are nonzero multilinear homogeneous polynomials of degree $l+1$ containing all multilinear monomials of degree $l+1$.

-Each generating set of minimum size in \cref{thm.ideal.generators} yields a Gr\"{o}bner basis with respect to every monomial order that prioritizes the variables outside $C$.
-A Gr\"{o}bner basis is a special basis that allows solving ideal-membership queries more efficiently as well as solving systems of polynomial equations \cite{CLO2013}.
-Computing Gr\"{o}bner bases for general ideals is exponential-space complete \cite{KuhnleM1996,Mayr1997}. \Cref{thm.ideal.generators} represents a rare instance of a natural and interesting ideal for which we know a small and moreover explicit Gr\"{o}bner basis.
+In general, the generators $\VanGenkl$ are nonzero, multilinear, homogeneous polynomials of degree $l+1$, and they have nonzero coefficients for all multilinear monomials of degree $l+1$.
+Each generating set of minimum size in \expref{Theorem}{thm.ideal.generators} yields a Gröbner basis with respect to every monomial order that prioritizes the variables outside $C$.
+A Gröbner basis is a special generating set that allows solving ideal-membership queries more efficiently, among other problems in computational algebra \cite{CLO2013,AL1994}.
+Computing Gröbner bases for general ideals is exponential-space complete \cite{KuhnleM1996,Mayr1997}. \expref{Theorem}{thm.ideal.generators} represents a rare instance of a natural and interesting ideal for which we know a small and explicit Gröbner basis.
+See the end of \expref{Section}{s.gens} for more background on Gröbner bases.

 To gain some intuition about dependencies between the generators $\VanGenkl$, note that permuting the order of the variables used in the construction of $\VanGenkl$ yields the same polynomial or minus that polynomial, depending on the sign of the permutation.
 This follows from the determinant structure of $\VanGenkl$ and is the reason why we need to fix the order of the variables in order to obtain a generating set of minimum size.
-More profoundly, the following relationship holds for every choice of $k+l+3$ indices $i_1, i_2, \dots, i_{k+l+3} \in [n]$ and every univariate polynomial $w$ of degree at most $k$:
+More profoundly, the following relationship holds for every choice of $k+l+3$ indices $i_1, i_2, \dots, i_{k+l+3} \in [n]$ and every univariate polynomial $q$ of degree at most $k$:

-The determinant in \eqref{eq.generator.dependencies} vanishes because the first column of the matrix is a linear combination of the last $k+1$.
-A Laplace expansion across the first column allows us to write the determinant of the matrix as a linear combination of minors, and each minor is an instantiation of $\VanGenkl$.
-Since the determinant vanishes, \eqref{eq.generator.dependencies} represents a linear dependency for every nonzero polynomial $w$ of degree at most $k$.
+The determinant in \eqref{eq.generator.dependencies} vanishes because the first column of the matrix is a linear combination of the next $k+1$.
+A minor expansion across the first column expresses the determinant of the matrix as a linear combination of minors, and each minor is an instantiation of $\VanGenkl$.
+Since \eqref{eq.generator.dependencies} vanishes, the minor expansion yields a linear dependency for every nonzero polynomial $q$ of degree at most $k$.
 In fact, when \(\{i_1,\ldots,i_{k+l+3}\}\) varies over subsets of \([n]\) containing a fixed core of size \(k+1\), the equations \eqref{eq.generator.dependencies} generate \emph{all} linear dependencies among instances of $\VanGenkl$.